-Section 3.1: State of Florida Comprehensive Everglades Restoration Plan (CERP) Projects and Funding Requests (\$293,044,442)
+Section 3.1: State of Florida Comprehensive Everglades Restoration Plan (CERP) Projects and Funding Requests (\$264,291,277)

-Florida Department of Environmental Protection (\$254,744,328)
+Florida Department of Environmental Protection (FDEP) (\$233,900,000)

-The implementation of the CERP is a high priority for the Florida Department of Environmental Protection (FDEP), in partnership with the SFWMD, other state, federal, and local agencies, tribes, and environmental groups.
+The implementation of the CERP is a high priority for the FDEP, in partnership with the SFWMD, other state, federal, and local agencies, tribes, and environmental groups.

 The FDEP administers the Save Our Everglades Trust Fund (SOETF), which is used to pay for a portion of the State's share of CERP (https://floridadep.gov/eco-pro).
-Additional Everglades restoration funding from the Land Acquisition Trust Fund (LATF) is used to fund CERP, the Northern Everglades and Estuaries Protection Program (NEEPP) and the Restoration Strategies Regional Water Quality Plan (Restoration Strategies), which will be discussed further in section 3.2.
+Additional Everglades restoration funding from the Land Acquisition Trust Fund (LATF) is used to fund CERP, the Northern Everglades and Estuaries Protection Program (NEEPP), and the Restoration Strategies Regional Water Quality Plan (Restoration Strategies), which will be discussed further in section 3.2.
 The Florida Legacy bill was signed into law during the 2016 legislative session and provides continual funding beginning in FY 2017/18 with a minimum of \$200 million for Everglades project implementation with a preference given to projects that reduce harmful discharges from Lake Okeechobee to the St. Lucie or Caloosahatchee estuaries.

-The Governor's Recommended FY 2019/20 CERP funding includes a total of \$254,744,328.
-Of these funds, \$145,500,000 will be distributed through the FDEP to the SFWMD for the planning, design, engineering, and construction of various CERP projects (C-43 West Basin Reservoir, Lake Okeechobee Watershed Restoration Project, Loxahatchee River Watershed Restoration Project, and Western Everglades Restoration Project).
-An additional \$107,824,918 in funding is included to support the Everglades Agricultural Area reservoir and associated projects, which includes the \$64 million to be provided in accordance with Senate Bill 10.
+The Governor's Recommended FY 2020/21 CERP funding includes a total of \$233,900,000.
+These funds will be distributed through the FDEP to the SFWMD for the planning, design, engineering, and construction of various CERP projects including the C-43 West Basin Reservoir, Biscayne Bay Coastal Wetlands, CEPP, CERP Planning and \$64,000,000 in funding provided for the EAA reservoir and associated projects, in accordance with Senate Bill 10.